 This pasta salad can be enjoyed warm or cold.
-Typically it’s best served cold because it can be made ahead of time and doesn’t require anything to keep it warm for serving at any outdoor events.
+Typically it's best served cold because it can be made ahead of time and doesn't require anything to keep it warm for serving at outdoor events like picnics and barbecues.

 What is the difference between Pasta Salad and Macaroni Salad?

 Macaroni salad is made with a sweetened mayo-based dressing, while pasta salad is usually made with an oil and vinegar-based dressing!